|Siemens AG (SIE) C651|

 Nineteen trainsets comprising six cars each were procured.
 They were manufactured from 1993 to 1994 by Siemens AG in Vienna, Austria.

-From 2016, mid-life refurbishment works are carried out by Singapore Rail Engineering, a subsidiary of SMRT Corporation.
-All trains are expected to be refurbished by 2018.
+From 2016, mid-life upgrading works were carried out by Singapore Rail Engineering, a subsidiary of SMRT Corporation.
+The mid-life upgrading programme was subsequently terminated in September 2018.
+(Related Article: SMRT stops Mid-life Upgrading of C651 Trains)

 Contract 651 (C651) for the supply of 19 additional trainsets for the Singapore MRT network was initiated ahead of the opening of the Woodlands Extension along the North-South Line, which connected Yishun and Choa Chu Kang stations via Woodlands.